How To Best Rejuvenate In Velingrad, The Spa Lover’s Paradise

 The most hypoallergenic spot in Europe is located in Velingrad.

-The town is supplied by four main sources.
-Each of them comes from different depths of the earth, has a different temperature, and is suitable for the treatment of various health problems.
+Four main sources supply the town.
+Each of them comes from different depths of the Earth, has a different temperature, and is suitable for the treatment of various health problems.

 Velingrad’s mineral waters have temperatures from 25°C (77° F) to 97°C (207° F).
-The hottest of them is also rich in the radioactive element radon.
-They’re suitable for the treatment of various lung diseases, musculoskeletal system problems, nervous diseases, gynaecological problems, and skin illnesses.
+The hottest is also rich in the radioactive element radon.
+The water is suitable for the treatment of various lung diseases, musculoskeletal system problems, nervous diseases, gynaecological problems, and skin illnesses.

 You can enjoy the benefits of the mineral waters of Velingrad in three ways.
 Drinking the water, inhaling it, and soaking your body in therapeutic pools treats different diseases and revitalises your body from inside and out.

-The water’s remedial powers are so strong that they are capable of closing wounds and destroying kidney stones.
+Velingrad’s waters have such strong remedial powers that they are capable of closing wounds and destroying kidney stones.

-It comes as no surprise then, that in 2008, the International Hotel & Restaurant Association awarded Velingrad Spa Capital of the Balkans.
+After learning all these facts, I bet it comes as no surprise to you, that in 2008, the International Hotel & Restaurant Association awarded Velingrad Spa Capital of the Balkans.

 Now, would you like to bet that Velingrad will soon claim the title Spa Capital of Europe?